ajlafountain/not.zig/README.md

 A *build* system heavily inspired by [nob](https://github.com/tsoding/nob) and a strong dislike for the current zig build system.

+*note:* no.zig is provided to build the example(src/example.zig), to use the library, just download the not.zig to your project folder and get srtarted!

 ## Goals:

 - provide learning and experience in zig programming to myself